-The second Working Group meeting was held May 13, 2020 from 10:00 am-12:00 pm.
+The second Working Group meeting was held May 13, 2020 from 10:00 am-12:00 pm via GoToMeeting and was attended by 19 members.
 The meeting provided an update on the status of the TDP, presented findings from the onboard and online surveys, summarized the stakeholder interviews, presented the service gap analysis, and presented initial recommendations for service alternatives.
+Questions were asked about the level of objection to bus advertising by the stakeholders, the high range of ridership activity in the APC map, what is included in the cost per rider metric, how revenue is accounted for in transfers, ridership levels in Immokalee, cost neutral improvements, premium service vs express routes, mobility on demand.
+General comments and responses include: